-Applicants for a licence to decommission are required to demonstrate that any Class II nuclear facility under their supervision will be properly dismantled, with particular care taken to ensure proper handling and disposal of radioactive substances.
+Applicants for a licence to decommission are required to demonstrate that any Class II prescribed equipment under their supervision will be properly dismantled, with particular care taken to ensure proper handling and disposal of radioactive substances.

-In order to perform servicing activities in Canada, a licence to service must be obtained.
+In order to perform servicing activities of prescribed equipment in Canada, a licence to service must be obtained.
 There are two categories of service licences:

 - Licence to service (third party) – allows entities such as prescribed equipment manufacturers or independent servicing companies to service prescribed equipment, typically throughout Canada.

-Before receiving a licence to service, applicants must demonstrate that they have the correct expertise in terms of equipment operation and maintenance, as well as radiation safety.
+Before receiving a licence to service, applicants must demonstrate that they have the correct expertise in terms of equipment maintenance, as well as radiation safety.

 In order to apply for a licence, please fill out the appropriate form below.

 License to construct, operate and decommission the following facilities: